cosock/cosock-book/src/06-internals.md

       if type(partial) == "string" and #partial > 0 then
         table.insert(shared_buffer, partial)
       end
-      -- concatinate all the strings together
+      -- concatenate all the strings together
       local all = table.concat(shared_buffer)
       if err then
         -- if ther was an error it should go in the 3rd return